First-principles wavevector- and frequency-dependent exchange-correlation kernel for jellium at all densities: Characterizing the r MCP07 kernel

 which was already well-satisfied by MCP07 \cite{perdew2021}.
 Reference \cite{perdew2021} demonstrated that MCP07 struggled with the third frequency-moment sum rule (see Eq.
 3.142 of Ref. \cite{giuliani2005})

 in jellium at low densities.
-In Eq. (\ref{eq:m3_sr}), $t_0=\frac{3}{10} \kf^2$ is the non-interacting kinetic energy per electron in jellium, and $t\suc$ is the interacting kinetic energy per electron.
-As $t\suc$ is not known exactly, we use the parameterization of Ref. \cite{perdew1992},
+In Eq. (\ref{eq:m3_sr}), $t_0=\frac{3}{10} \kf^2$ is the non-interacting kinetic energy per electron in jellium, and $t\suc$ is the interacting kinetic energy per electron. $t\suc$ can be computed from the virial theorem \cite{levy1985}